diffplug/blowdryer/README.md

 ## In the wild

-Here are resource repositories in the wild:
+Here are resource repositories in the wild (PRs welcome for others!)

 - https://github.com/diffplug/blowdryer-diffplug

 ## Blowdryer for [gulp](https://gulpjs.com/), etc.

-It would be very handy to have something like this for other script-based build systems.
-If you find or build one, please let us know with an issue, and we'll link to it here.
-It would be great to standardize on `干`, and feel free to name your project `blowdryer-foo`.
+It would be handy to have something like this for other script-based build systems.
+It would be great to standardize on `干`, feel free to name your project `blowdryer-foo`.
+If you find or build one, whatever names it chooses, let us know with an issue, and we'll link to it here!

 ## Requirements

-Requires Java 8+, highly recommended Gradle 6+.
+Requires Java 8+, highly recommend Gradle 6+.

 ### Gradle 5.0+ workaround